-If you’re looking for an unusual place to stay during your next vacation, you ought to consider the Balancing Barn, a piece of unique architecture outfitted with modern interiors and luxurious amenities that sleeps up to 8 people.
+If you’re looking for an unusual place to stay during your next vacation, you ought to consider Suffolk’s Balancing Barn, a piece of unique architecture outfitted with a modern interior and luxurious amenities that sleeps up to 8 people.

 The Balancing Barn, designed by MVRDV, is situated on a beautiful site by a small lake in the English countryside near Thorington in Suffolk.
 The Barn responds through its architecture and engineering to the site condition and natural setting.
 The traditional barn shape and reflective metal sheeting take their references from the local building vernacular.

 In this sense the Balancing Barn aims to live up to its educational goal in re-evaluating the countryside and making modern architecture accessible.
 Additionally, it is both a restful and exciting holiday home.
 Furnished to a high standard of comfort and elegance, set in a quintessentially English landscape, it engages its temporary inhabitants in an experience.

 Approaching along the 300 meter driveway, Balancing Barn looks like a small, two-person house.

 It is only when visitors reach the end of the track that they suddenly experience the full length of the volume and the cantilever.

 The Barn is 30 meters long, with a 15 meters cantilever over a slope, plunging the house headlong into nature.
 The reason for this spectacular setting is the linear experience of nature.
 As the site slopes, and the landscape with it, the visitor experiences nature first at ground level and ultimately at tree height.

 At the midpoint the Barn starts to cantilever over the descending slope, a balancing act made possible by the rigid structure of the building, resulting in 50% of the barn being in free space.